Neabfi/EllipticCurve-library/README.md

 # EllipticCurve
-This is a program to visualize elliptic curves of equations : y^2=x^3+ax+b; as well as the addition of two points on the curve.
+This is a program to visualize elliptic curve of equation : y^2=x^3+ax+b; as well as the addition of two points on the curve.